Kawartha Boat Tour

 From the southern end of Sturgeon Lake you can detour south to Lindsay and Scugog Lake, though it was only a marsh until a dam built by an 1834 mill made it navigable.
 Part of the 16 km (10 mi) long island in the lake is an Indian reserve granted to the Misissaugas, and the southern tip is marshland with great bird watching.
 The town of Lindsay was important as the northern terminus of the railway from Port Hope on Lake Ontario.

 From Sturgeon Lake you pass Fenelon Falls, and travel across Cameron, Balsam, and Mitchell Lakes before using the 1907 Kirkfield Hydraulic Lift Lock, and then across Canal Lake and 5 more locks to drop down to Lake Simcoe level.
 On a farm near Kirkfield, is the 149 birthplace of William Mackenzie, who worked as a school teacher and lumber man before helping to build the Canadian Northern Railway, for which he was knighted.
 William Mackenzie owned a large cottage on the west shore of Balsam Lake know as Mackenzie Point.
+In 1902 Mackenzie became the president of Canadian Northern Railway.
 A little further up the shore line is the picturesque Kawartha Lakes region, Balsam Lake Provincial Park which is an all-season recreational park.
 In summer, swim at a clean, safe beach, hike to a lookout tower, fish for bass, sail and windsurf.
 Come in spring for wildflowers and in October for autumn glory